MatthewZGong/JobFinderBackEnd/README.md

 #### `GET`

-- Allows user to get jobs based on their user preferences
+- Allows user to get jobs based on their user preferences.
+Returns jobs that matches their preferred location or preffered job type.

 #### Parameters

-- `user_id` (string): ID of the user of whom getting the jobs.
+- `user_id` (string): ID of the user.